 Parents/Carers play a crucial role in ensuring that their children understand the need to use the internet/mobile devices in an appropriate way.
 The school will take every opportunity to help parents understand these issues through parents' workshops, newsletters, assemblies, surveys and website information about E-Safety campaigns.
 Parents and carers will be encouraged to support the school in promoting good E-Safety practice.
-They will be required to follow guidelines on the appropriate use of digital and video images taken at school events (see Chapter 1.4.3 Digital images).
+They will be required to follow guidelines on the appropriate use of:

+- digital and video images taken at school events (see Chapter 1.4.4 Digital images). - Microsoft Teams, both for themselves and their children.